-We view the Part II as a golden opportunities to genuinely experience research life and, importantly, to discover what there is to love about it.
+We view the Part II as a golden opportunity to genuinely experience research life and, importantly, to discover what there is to love about it.
 Part II projects in the group are integral to the discoveries that we make as a group and Part II students get to experience the full range of what we do.

 Prospective D.Phil students are invited to contact Prof Ben Davis.
 Information about applications and scholarships are available on the Chemistry Department Postgraduate pages.